Dale Earnhardt: 1986–1987

 The 1986 season saw Earnhardt win his second career Winston Cup Championship and the first owner's championship for Richard Childress Racing.
 He won five races and had sixteen top-fives and 23 top-tens.
 Earnhardt successfully defended his championship the following year, going to victory lane eleven times and winning the championship by 489 points over Bill Elliott.
 In the process, Earnhardt set a NASCAR modern-era record of four consecutive wins and won five of the first seven races.
 In the 1987 season, he earned the nickname "the Intimidator", due in part to the 1987 Winston All-Star Race.
 During this race, Earnhardt was briefly forced into the infield grass but kept control of his car and returned to the track without giving up his lead.
 The maneuver is now referred to as the "Pass in the Grass", even though Earnhardt did not pass anyone while he was off the track.
 After The Winston, an angry fan sent Bill France Jr. a letter threatening to kill Earnhardt at Pocono, Watkins Glen, or Dover, prompting the FBI to provide security for Earnhardt on the three tracks.
 The investigation was closed after the races at the three tracks finished without incident.
 Many of Earnhardt's competitors on the racetrack disliked his personal driving style.
 Earnhardt's relentless pursuit of victory on the racetrack combined with his uniquely offensive driving ability led to many rivalries with fellow drivers and fines levied by NASCAR.
 In 1987, NASCAR began to implement a measure that was designed to incentivize less aggressive driving styles by forcing drivers who cause these undesired hazardous racing conditions to be subjected to time at the garage region during the race.

 1988–1989

 The 1988 season saw Earnhardt racing with a new sponsor, GM Goodwrench, after Wrangler Jeans dropped its sponsorship in 1987.
-During this season, he changed the color of his paint scheme from blue and yellow to the signature black in which the No. 3 car was painted for the rest of his life.
+During this season, he changed the color of his paint scheme from blue and yellow to the signature black in which the No. 3 car was painted for the rest of his life, aside from special paint schemes for non-points races.
 He won three races in 1988, finishing third in the points standings behind Bill Elliott in first and Rusty Wallace in second.
 The following year, Earnhardt won five races, but a late spin out at North Wilkesboro arguably cost him the 1989 championship, as Rusty Wallace edged him out for it by twelve points (Earnhardt won the final race, but Wallace finished fifteenth when needing to finish at least eighteenth to win).
 It was his first season for the GM Goodwrench Chevrolet Lumina.